Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 ## 30.5 Changing the default metaprogram
 Here is how to substitute the default metaprogram with your own:
 Your own metaprogram should be a module (let's call it Build, but any name is ok).
 This Build module must be in a folder Build (either in the default `jai/modules` folder or in a dedicated `modules_folder`) containing a file module.jai.
 This file has to contain a `build()` proc and a `#run build()` (it should not contain a `main` proc.
-You can start from 30.3_build.jai or  _modules/Minimal_Metaprogram.jai_.
+You can start from 30.3_build.jai or  _modules/Minimal_Metaprogram.jai_ to make your Build() module.
 You can then use your metaprogram as follows:
 `jai main.jai --- meta Build`
 if Build is in the default jai/modules folder, or
 `jai main.jai --- import_dir "d:/Jai/my_modules" meta Build`